 Intuitive Surgical says it is addressing the problems by inspecting affected robots and repairing or replacing the arms if necessary.
 The company said it has completed 70 percent of the inspections, and most of the devices had no problems.

 This product has just had a lot of complications on the path to being a game changer for surgeons.
-Again, and I’ve said this before, this technology has all of the potential in the world.
+Again, and I’ve said this before, this technology has all the potential in the world.
 It is the future.
-Fifty years from now, doctors are going to talk about the olden days when they had to do all of these things themselves and they needed to have steady hands in some of these complex procedures.
+Fifty years from now, doctors will talk about the olden days when they had to do all of these things themselves and they needed to have steady hands in some of these complex procedures.
 Maybe the road to this new utopia was bound to have bumps.
 Okay.
-But there are just way too many bumps along the way and too many people are having to suffer while Intuitive Surgical gets its act together.
+But there are just way too many bumps along the way and too many people must suffer while Intuitive Surgical gets its act together.